thumbtack/thumbprint/CONTRIBUTING.md

 There are two ways to contribute code back to Thumbprint:

 1. **Tackle open GitHub issues:** Issues labeled as “[good first issue](https://github.com/thumbtack/thumbprint/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)” or “[help wanted](https://github.com/thumbtack/thumbprint/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)” are perfect for contributors that want to tackle small tasks.
-2. **Propose and create a new component:** Creating a component allows contributors to dive-deep into component API design, testing, accessibility, and documentation.
+2. **Propose and create a new React component:** Creating a React component allows contributors to dive-deep into component API design, testing, accessibility, and documentation.
 Please [create a GitHub issue](https://github.com/thumbtack/thumbprint/issues) to propose a new component.
 If the component is a good candidate for Thumbprint, we’ll schedule a kick-off meeting to discuss next steps.

 Not sure if the component should be reusable?
 Take a look at the “[Where should a React component live](https://docs.google.com/a/thumbtack.com/document/d/1-EGijB_3mc49T_CSzWowNfhEKlwiTdZh8tqIx6URZys/edit?usp=sharing)” RFC (internal only).